-The project will study certain brain neurons to determine potential strategies to prevent relapse
+The project studied certain brain neurons to determine potential strategies to prevent relapse into cocaine addiction.

 Caroline E. Bass, PhD